zroe1/neural-network-from-scratch/README.md

 The model architecture is almost identical to the [MNIST model](https://www.tensorflow.org/datasets/keras_example) in the TensorFlow documentation.
 Both models take in a flattened image, have one fully connected layer with 128 outputs (activation RELU), followed by another layer with 10 outputs.

-The main difference is between the loss.
+The main difference between the models is the loss.
 The TensorFlow model specifies "SparseCategoricalCrossentropy" as the loss which applies the softmax function to the model outputs (shown below).

 <b>Softmax layer:</b>
 <img width="535" alt="Screenshot 2023-09-07 at 5 19 35 PM" src="https://github.com/zroe1/neural-network-from-scratch/assets/114773939/ceddfeaf-4476-4df7-8af1-d97967f691c2">